St Kilda Pier Redevelopment

 The project

-Parks Victoria is delivering this exciting rebuild of the iconic St Kilda Pier in partnership with the Department of Transport and Planning.
+Parks Victoria has delivered the rebuild of the iconic St Kilda Pier in partnership with the Department of Transport and Planning and City of Port Phillip.

 Community updates